In All the Light Here Comes from

 Massachusetts, opening the door to a broader

-movement followed by other states when
+movement followed by other states when federally

-federally mandated surveys remained rare prior
+mandated surveys remained rare prior to the

-to the permanent foundation of the US
+permanent foundation of the US Geological Survey

-deserves the approbation not only of
+approbation not only of historians interested in

-the Connecticut River valley, but geologists
+the development of the Connecticut River valley,

-and history of geology buffs interested in the
+but geologists and history of geology buffs

-wider intellectual and physical development of
+interested in the wider intellectual and

-the antebellum United States of America."
+States of America."

-MARKES
+MARKES JOHNSON,

-JOHNSON, Professor of Natural Science,
+Professor of Natural Science,

-Emeritus,
+Emeritus, Williams

 HOW TO ORDER